 Things to do in Nice

 Take a stroll down the French Riviera – via the Promenade des Angelais.
 Chill out, bike, jog or just take in the beauty of the area.
+The French Riviera Beaches are some of the best in the world.

 Wander through Vieux Nice – The old Nice oozes old world charm and is worth some time exploring.